stacksjs/bun-git-hooks/docs/usage.md

 git commit -m "test: checking if hooks work"
 ```

-3. Your pre-commit hook should run staged linting on the changed files
+1. Your preCommit hook should run staged linting on the changed files
-4. Your commit-msg hook should validate the message
+2. Your commitMsg hook should validate the message
-5. When pushing, your pre-push hook should run
+3. When pushing, your prePush hook should run

 If you need to bypass hooks temporarily: